wso2-extensions/esb-connector-stackexchange/docs/question.md

 This section provides details on each of the operations.

 ### getting the set of questions identified by user ids
+Return the set of questions identified by user ids.

 **getQuestionsByUserIds**
 ```xml
 <stackexchange.getQuestionsByUserIds>